nfreear/diveintoaccessibility/pages/en/day_20_providing_a_summary_for_tables.md

 ### Who benefits?

 1. [Jackie][] benefits.
 When [JAWS][] encounters your calendar, Jackie hears "Summary: Monthly calendar with links to each day's posts."
 Then she hears the caption, then she hears the table headers, then she can navigate through the calendar.
-2. [iCab][] users benefit. iCab can use the built-in text-to-speech capabilities of the Mac OS to read web pages, and it will read the summary of any table that defines one.
+2. [iCab][] users benefit. iCab can use the built-in text-to-speech capabilities of the <abbr title="Macintosh operating system">Mac OS</abbr> to read web pages, and it will read the summary of any table that defines one.

 ### How to do it: calendar